 In addition, mutually exclusive events can be found in investment management.
-For instance, due to certain constraints, the portfolio manager could face limited investment opportunities.
+For instance, due to certain constraints, the portfolio manager may face limited investment opportunities.
 If some of the opportunities cannot be employed together, they are recognized as mutually exclusive.

 In finance, the analysis of the events considers both statistical and financial aspects.
-Besides the probabilities of the events, the analysis generally includes various financial metrics such as the Net Present Value (NPV), returns or some macroeconomic factors.
+Besides the probabilities of the events, the analysis generally includes various financial metrics such as the Net Present Value (NPV), returns, or some macroeconomic factors.

 Probability Rules for Mutually Exclusive Events